What to Expect | Frequency and Scheduling (Drop-ins) | What We Need from You | Training Location[s]

 - Editing with the ability to publish to the 'hidden' staging area[s] only;

-- Editing with full publishing privileges to the live site.
+- Editing with full publishing privileges to both the staging and live site areas.

 NOTE: You must be university staff, a workstudy student with a UH/UHS sponsor, or have a POI in place, and your Cougarnet credentials must be active before you can be activated as a CMS User.

-NOTE: The CMS Basics training is typically held at the Technology Bridge (aka UH Energy Research Park, or ERP) in the Building 3 training rooms; however, not all trainings may be held there.
-Please check the actual scheduling information for time and location details.The Technology Bridge (UH Energy Research Park) is approximately 1/2 mile from the central campus, and is accessible via the campus Eastwood shuttles.
+NOTE: The CMS Basics training is typically held at the UH Technology Bridge off-campus location (formerly UH Energy Research Park, or ERP) in the Building 3 training rooms; however, not all trainings may be held there.
+Please check the actual scheduling information for time and location details.The UH Technology Bridge remote campus is approximately 1/2 mile from the central campus, and is accessible via the campus Eastwood shuttles.
 Building 3 has visitor/handicap parking next to the building, and an elevator closeby inside the main entrance.
 Across the hall from the Building 3 training rooms (room 273) is a limited kitchenette (microwave, refrigerator, sink without garbage disposal, water cooler with hot water option) and vending machines which offer beverages and snacks [$, card].
 There is a handicap-accessible unisex bathroom available in the adjacent Building 2 (see the "Where are rooms 241 and 242?" map).

 For further information about finding and getting around Technology Bridge Building 3, please see the Training Rooms page.